Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 ### If you want the methodological version

-1. *A Unified Critique Framework for Signed Language Writing, Encoding, and Representation*
+1. *Full-Path Critique Framework for Signed-Language Writing and Text Infrastructure*
 2. *A Layer-Based Evaluation of Signed Language Writing Systems*

 ### If you want the forward-looking version